-- Assess for acute opioid withdrawal either based on a Clinical Opioid Withdrawal Scale (COWS) score of at least 5 or by assessing withdrawal based on the following clinical signs and symptoms: symptoms: yawning, sweating, anxiety, restlessness, insomnia, chills, nausea cramping, abdominal pains, muscle aches; signs: lacrimation, rhinorrhea, dilated pupils, piloerection, tachycardia, hypertension, diarrhea, vomiting. - Regardless of amount of opioid (e.g. heroin) reported by history, start with: - Methadone 20 mg solution PO X1 dose 0 - OR - Buprenorphine/naloxone 4/1mg tablet under the tongue (sublingual) x 1 dose 0 - CAUTION buprenorphine/naloxone SHOULD NOT BE GIVEN within 48 hours of prior methadone administration, 24 hours of prior long-acting opioid analgesic (eg. MS Contin) or 12 hours of prior short-acting opioid analgesic (e.g. oxycodone) or illicit heroin/fentanyl because of the risk of precipitating opioid withdrawal.
-Be sure to review the patients MAR for other opioids prior to starting buprenorphine - Discuss specific treatment (e.g., methadone or buprenorphine/naloxone dose) and goals openly . with the patient. - If concerns about safety (e.g., precipitated withdrawal) with starting buprenorphine/naloxone, page Addiction Consult Service #6226 - If withdrawal symptoms worsen (precipitated withdrawal) with first dose of buprenorphine/naloxone, page Addiction Consult Service #6226. - With either methadone or buprenorphine/naloxone treatment, expect some opioid withdrawal relief 0 within 2 hours. - Order naloxone PRN for hypoxia or unresponsiveness. - Reevaluate the patient every 2-3 hours. - For patients started on methadone, give additional doses of methadone in increments of 5-10 mg per 0 dose of solution orally every 2-3 hours until withdrawal abates, COWS < 5 to a maximum of 40 mg. - For patients started on buprenorphine/naloxone, give additional doses of buprenorphine in increments of 4/1mg per dose sublingually every 2-3 hours until withdrawal abates, COWS < 5 to a maximum of 12/3 mg. - Assess and document with the COWS scale at each re-evaluation 0 - DO NOT exceed 40 mg of methadone or 12/3mg of buprenorphine/naloxone in the first 24 hours of admission. - Consult Addiction Consult Service #6226 if considering methadone doses >40mg or >12/3 mg of buprenorphine/naloxone in the first 24 hours - DO NOT give additional methadone or buprenorphine/naloxone doses if the patient is sedated or has respiratory depression (RR < 8 breaths per minute).
+- Buprenorphine/naloxone 4/1mg tablet under the tongue (sublingual) x 1 dose - CAUTION buprenorphine/naloxone SHOULD NOT BE GIVEN within 48 hours of prior methadone administration, 24 hours of prior long-acting opioid analgesic (eg. MS Contin) or 12 hours of prior short-acting opioid analgesic (e.g. oxycodone) or illicit heroin/fentanyl because of the risk of precipitating opioid withdrawal.
+Be sure to review the patients MAR for other opioids prior to starting buprenorphine - Discuss specific treatment (e.g., methadone or buprenorphine/naloxone dose) and goals openly with the patient. - If concerns about safety (e.g., precipitated withdrawal) with starting buprenorphine/naloxone, page Addiction Consult Service #6226 - If withdrawal symptoms worsen (precipitated withdrawal) with first dose of buprenorphine/naloxone, page Addiction Consult Service #6226. - With either methadone or buprenorphine/naloxone treatment, expect some opioid withdrawal relief within 2 hours. - Order naloxone PRN for hypoxia or unresponsiveness. - Reevaluate the patient every 2-3 hours. - For patients started on methadone, give additional doses of methadone in increments of 5-10 mg per dose of solution orally every 2-3 hours until withdrawal abates, COWS < 5 to a maximum of 40 mg. - o For patients started on buprenorphine/naloxone, give additional doses of buprenorphine in increments of 4/1mg per dose sublingually every 2-3 hours until withdrawal abates, COWS < 5 to a maximum of 12/3 mg. - Assess and document with the COWS scale at each re-evaluation - DO NOT exceed 40 mg of methadone or 12/3mg of buprenorphine/naloxone in the first 24 hours of admission. - Consult Addiction Consult Service #6226 if considering methadone doses >40mg or >12/3 mg of buprenorphine/naloxone in the first 24 hours - DO NOT give additional methadone or buprenorphine/naloxone doses if the patient is sedated or has respiratory depression (RR < 8 breaths per minute).
 For patients with significant sedation and respiratory depression, consider naloxone administration if patient does not respond to physical stimuli.

-- On the morning of the following day: - For methadone, give the amount of methadone given over the previous 24 hours at one time or split into two doses, but do not exceed 40mg. - Doses may exceed 40mg a day with guidance and approval of the Addiction Consult Service - For buprenorphine/naloxone, give the amount given over the previous 24 hours at one time or split into two doses, the dose can be increased to 16/4 mg if the patient continues to experience opioid withdrawal, but do not exceed total daily dose of 16/4 mg. - o Doses may exceed 16/4 mg a day with guidance and approval of the Addiction Consult Service - Discuss the following options with the patient: Option A: Maintenance (recommended) - - Continue daily methadone or buprenorphine/naloxone with last dose given on day of hospital discharge. - If the patient is interested in continuing methadone or buprenorphine/naloxone after discharge, please consult the Addiction Consult Service #6226 as soon as possible during the hospitalization - Option B: Taper 0
+On the morning of the following day:

+- For methadone, give the amount of methadone given over the previous 24 hours at one time or split into two doses, but do not exceed 40mg. - Doses may exceed 40mg a day with guidance and approval of the Addiction Consult Service For buprenorphine/naloxone, give the amount given over the previous 24 hours at one time or split into two doses, the dose can be increased to 16/4 mg if the patient continues to experience opioid withdrawal, but do not exceed total daily dose of 16/4 mg.

+O Doses may exceed 16/4 mg a day with guidance and approval of the Addiction Consult Service

+Discuss the following options with the patient:

+Option A: Maintenance (recommended)

+- Continue daily methadone or buprenorphine/naloxone with last dose given on day of hospital discharge. - If the patient is interested in continuing methadone or buprenorphine/naloxone after discharge, please consult the Addiction Consult Service #6226 as soon as possible during the hospitalization

+Option B: Taper

-- For methadone, taper by 5-10 mg/day with last dose given on day of hospital discharge. - For buprenorphine/naloxone, taper by 2/0.5 mg 4/1 mg/day with last dose given on day of hospital discharge. - Discharge should not be delayed in order to complete a taper. - DO NOT write an outpatient prescription for methadone - Refer the patient to addiction treatment by contacting your social worker.
+- For methadone, taper by 5-10 mg/day with last dose given on day of hospital discharge.
+For buprenorphine/naloxone, taper by 2/0.5 mg -4/1 mg/day with last dose given on day of hospital discharge. - Discharge should not be delayed in order to complete a taper. - DO NOT write an outpatient prescription for methadone - Refer the patient to addiction treatment by contacting your social worker.
 This should not delay discharge plans.
-You can also refer your patient to the MA Statewide Helpline 1-800-327-5050 or www.helpline-online.com
+You can also refer your patient to the MA Statewide Helpline 1-800-327-5050 or Massachusetts Substance Use HelplineMA Helpline